 It’s that time of year again!
-More children are headed back to the classroom, more vehicles will be on the road, and more pedestrians will be walking in the neighborhood at peak hours.
-While we know that across our country the school year will still look different for many, we want to remind everyone to keep safety top-of-mind as your children start school.
+Children are headed back to the classroom, more vehicles will be on the road, and more pedestrians will be walking in the neighborhood at peak hours.
+We want to remind everyone to keep safety top-of-mind as your children start school.
 Read along and share these key road safety tips with your family:

 School Bus Safety

 - Yellow flashing lights on a school bus means slow down—don’t speed up—because the bus is preparing to stop.
 There are likely students waiting to get on the bus or parents waiting nearby to pick up children.

 - Red flashing lights mean stop—and wait at least 20 feet behind the bus—because children are getting on or off the school bus.
 Stay stopped until the red lights stop flashing, the extended stop-arm is withdrawn, and the bus begins moving.

 - Never pass a bus loading or unloading children.

 - While waiting for the bus to arrive, teach your children to stay five steps away from the curb and always wait until the bus comes to a complete stop and the bus driver signals for your child to board.